Identifying The Problem

 We’re Making An Impact

-You may be surprised to know that over 20,000 households receive food each month from member agencies of the Southeast Texas Food Bank.
+You may be surprised to know that about 12,000 households receive food each month from member agencies of the Southeast Texas Food Bank.
 We serve the counties of Jefferson, Orange, Hardin, Jasper, Newton, Polk, Sabine, and Tyler.
 We distribute to approximately 130 nonprofit agencies within these eight counties.
-Our partner agencies preparing meals provide approximately 200,000 meals to people in need each month.
+Our partner agencies preparing meals provide approximately 90,000 meals to people in need each month.
 Although our efforts are paying off, your continued support is vital to our ongoing struggle.
 Thank you for supporting the Southeast Texas Food Bank.